 Waxbills and Mannikins

-All featured species are ‘Red List 2019’ assessed as ‘Least Concern’.
+Images of showcased species are ‘Red List 2019’ assessed as ‘Least Concern’.
 Waxbills are small short-billed oscines with rounded wings.
-Five species feature in the gallery including the black-bellied crimson finch plumage dimorphic.
+Five species feature in the gallery including the Crimson Finch plumage dimorphic.
 Waxbills feed on grass seeds, so they often inhabit grassy areas in wooded or shrubby areas near water.

 Weavers and Accentors